E-commerce

 It is the set of interactions where the customer contacts the company to get help, an answer, or a resolution.

-What is the difference from outbound service?
+What is the difference with outbound service?

-In inbound, the customer initiates contact.
+In inbound, the customer initiates the contact.
 In outbound, the company takes the initiative to inform, reassure, or anticipate a need.

 Why is it so important in e-commerce?